paganini2008/paganini2008.github.io/_posts/2021-06-25-Introduction to Chaconne - To Build High Available Distributed Job Scheduling System.md

 ---
 layout: post
-title: Introduction to Chaconne - A High Performance Distributed Task Scheduling Framework
+title: Introduction to Chaconne - To Build High Available Distributed Job Scheduling System
 date: 2021-06-25 08:30:00.000000000 +09:00
 ---

-**chaconne** is a lightweight distributed task scheduling framework based on the <code>SpringBoot</code> framework.
-It can help you build a distributed task cluster easily and quickly.
+**chaconne** is a powerful distributed job scheduling framework based on the <code>SpringBoot</code> framework.
+It can help you build a distributed task cluster easily and quickly without extra learning cost.

 ### Chaconne Feature:
 -----------------